webpack/webpack.js.org/pages/how-to/develop.md

   - SpaceK33z
 ---

-Introduction:

 - Show the three ways to develop: webpack --watch, webpack-dev-server, webpack-dev-middleware and explain the differences (keep it short!). dev-server is the easiest one to get started.
 - dev-server and dev-middleware use in-memory compilation

-- Explain that IT SHOULD NOT BE USED IN PRODUCTION, NEVER.
+W> Explain that IT SHOULD NOT BE USED IN PRODUCTION, NEVER.

 Adjusting your text editor